akkeris/buildshuttle/README.md

 * `NO_CACHE` - Whether to cache layers as much as possible during builds.
 If set to `true` docker build will not cache the pull or build.
 * `DOCKER_BUILD_IMAGE` - The docker image to use when spinning up worker nodes, the image defaults to `akkeris/buildshuttle:latest`
 * `S3_BUCKET`, `S3_ACCESS_KEY`, `S3_SECRET_KEY`, `S3_LOCATION` - Amazon S3 service to use to store build sources.
 Note that during tests it uses a temporary folder on the file system to simulate storing and reading from S3 and therefore the S3 services are not required for tests.
+* `EXTRA_BUILD_ARGS` - A json object where each key:value pair defines a new environment variable (ARG in docker) that is injected into the build.
+Note: sensitive information should not be injected should anyone have access to the resulting docker image.
+* `MAXIMUM_PARALLEL_BUILDS` - The maximum amount of parallel builds, this defaults to 4.

 ## Starting: